Tracy-King/Dianping-Spider/README.md

 You can use *pip install* to install the required components after successfully installing python3.5

 Email modules is prepared for your need

+The program is able to save the data in time.
+So if there is any problem causing a idle, please feel free to kill the program and restart from where the idle happened

 Users' personal information collected in default is:
 - User Name